Meet the majestic lions!

 Monarto Safari Park is home to one of Australia’s largest lion prides.
-With three adult females and five adult males, the lion habitat is always a hive of activity!
+With three adult females, three adult males, six sub adult cubs (four female and three male) and four cubs born in August 2023 (three female and one male) the lion habitat is always a hive of activity!

 African Lions are native to sub-Saharan Africa and live in rich grasslands and light woodlands of eastern Africa to the more arid areas of the Kalahari Desert.

 Lions live in large family groups called prides, which usually consists of a dominant male, a dozen females and their offspring.
 Lionesses share the hunting and babysitting duties, but it’s not all easy going for the boys, who are responsible for protecting the pride and territory.
 As the only social cat, they have a well-developed sense of humour!